on1Xxd3/Threat-Hunting/lab1/README.md

 > y \<- x-3

-That’s a job well done!

 |============================| 29% | What is the value of y?
 Type y to
 find out.

 > y \[1\] 9

-You are quite good my friend!

 Now, let’s create a small collection of numbers called a vector.
 Any object that contains data is called | a data structure and numeric